 Studio Practice

 Bill Porter is a multidisciplinary artist who works at the intersection of personal history and cultural critique.
-His research-based studio practice grows out of a lifelong curiosity about the stories and symbols that shape how people understand the world—and how those narratives can reinforce perceptions, prejudice, and inequality.
-Drawing on both his own experience with progressive blindness and the collective realities of the blind and low vision community, Bill’s current work confronts systemic ableism, tracing the threads that bind it into the fabric of our shared culture.
+His research-based studio practice stems from a lifelong curiosity about the stories and symbols that shape people’s understanding of the world—and how those narratives can reinforce perceptions, prejudices, and inequalities.
+Drawing on both his own experience with an inherited retinal disorder that causes progressive vision loss and the collective realities of the blind and low vision community, Bill’s current work confronts systemic ableism, tracing the threads that bind it into the fabric of our shared culture.

 Education